SEO, SEO for Beginners, SEO Keywords

 3. Is this keyword closely related to the content piece you want to create?

-If you’re not sure how to choose the right keyword, request a copy of my SEO Content Quick Start Guide right now and sign up for my free SEO class so you can learn more.
+If you’re not sure how to choose the right keyword, request a copy of the Beginner's SEO Guide right now and sign up for my free SEO class so you can learn more.
 When you’re ready, join me in SimpleSEO Content, and I’ll teach you how to do this and more.

 Rather than starting with the content idea generation and immediately starting to write, I want you to do keyword research to identify a keyword you want to use for your content piece before you start writing.